gi4c0/aevm/README.md

 ```

 ## Settings:
 The default behaviour is passing `{ httpCode: 400, message: 'error messages' }` to `next()` function.
-So you need to write your error handler middleware or just use the default `joiErrorHandler` which is nothing more then:
+So you need to write your error handler middleware or just use the default `defaultErrorHandler` which is nothing more then:
 ```js
 function (err, req, res, next) {
   if (process.env.NODE_ENV !== 'production') console.log(err)